Stefan Vučak’s latest science fiction drama!

 He had a great career as a virtual reality games designer, a woman he loved, and a promising future.
 Now, it was all gone.
 Too much sun, surf…and girls.
 That’s how he got a particularly nasty type of melanoma.
 His doctor told him he had five years to live, then twelve months, then four weeks.

 His only hope was an experimental drug, and Andrew took a chance.
 He had nothing to lose.
-He recovered, but the drug had reset his biological clock, and he was living in year one.
+He recovered, but the drug had reset his internal body clock, and he was living in year one.
 With the prospect of a hundred years before of him, the possibilities seemed endless.

 He created 3D rendering macros and build two realistic-looking games that set the industry reeling.
 His big project was a VR flight simulator trainer for a B737 that removed the need for complex and expensive mechanical trainers.
 This was followed by a VR dentistry training tool, but destiny was not done with him yet.
 The drug that cured him did more than reset his biological clock, and the revelation left him staggered.

 A science fiction novel that explores personal tragedy, love, and a future for Andrew to write.